koskath/arete2/course_content/SC/final_md_files/Lecture7/lecture_7_slide_5_economic-integration-levels-part1.md

-# Economic Integration Levels 1/2
+# Slide 5 of Lecture 7 contains information about Economic Integration Levels 1/2
 The image is a world map illustrating various levels of economic integration across different regions through color coding.
 Here's a connection to supply chain analytics:

 1. **Multilateral Free Trade Agreement (Orange)**: Regions like NAFTA (North American Free Trade Agreement) and ASEAN (Association of Southeast Asian Nations) are highlighted.
 In supply chain analytics, these agreements reduce tariffs, allowing for smoother cross-border supply chains and reducing lead times.
 Analytics can optimize routes and inventory management by leveraging tariff reductions.